saqib4975/AIQ_data/README.md

 ![architecture](https://github.com/saqib4975/AIQ_data/assets/146154778/c9498847-ef8b-49f8-95e8-8dfb3228eff7)

-# Challange_DE
+# Frist Step
-first let set up the docker file where all our depencies will code we will use Pyhton 3.9
+first let set up the docker file where all our depencies for code we will use Pyhton 3.9

 # Use an official Python runtime as a parent image
 FROM python:3.9